blaineylab/OpticalPooledScreens/README.md

 sh install.sh
 ```

 To reinstall, just delete the `venv` directory, re-create it as above, and re-run this script.
-The `ops` package is installed with `pip install -e`, so the source code can be modified from the `ops\` directory without re-installing.
-The `ops` package is compatible with Python 2.7 as well as Python 3, however the results will not be numerically identical.
+The `ops` package is installed with `pip install -e`, so the source code can be modified from the `ops/` directory without re-installing.
+The `ops` package is compatible with Python 2.7 as well as Python 3.6, however the results will not be numerically identical.

 ## Running example code